cawilson1/EN650.601/assignment2/module1/README.md

 ![Alt text](pic/Picture101.png?raw=true "Title")

 Four VMs are needed in this lab.
 Node **ca** will be the certificate authority.
 Node **ws** will be the web server, and it is the node that LAMP will be installed.
 Node **user** is where you launch your browser and connect to the website.
-Port numbers of these nodes are summarized in the following table.
-It is strongly recommended that you write down such table for your own convenience.
+For your convenience, you could keep a table of port numbers for your nodes.
+It is also on the "details" tab of Geni portal.

 Node Name    | Port Number
 ------------ | -------------
-ca           | 27642
+ca           | xxxxx
-ws           | 27644
+ws           | xxxxx
-user         | 27643
+user         | xxxxx

 **_Notice: Not until all the GENI nodes turn green can you continue the following steps.
 This may take a while._**